akirattii/akirattii.github.io/bitcoin-wallet/en/README.md

 > Open source?

-Yes.
-This wallet is a Chrome extension, which is *actually* open source software because you can read its source code whenever you want by *DevTool* the built-in debugger of Chrome browser.
-By use it, you can also watch the network use of this wallet by it.
-You can believe this wallet by auditing its code by yourself.
-It is definitely an open source software but keep in mind that its copyright is still owned by me.
+Actually **YES**.
+The reason of *Actually* is that this wallet is a Chrome extension which is *actually* open source software because you can not only read its source code but also its network use by using *DevTool* the built-in debugger of Chrome browser whenever you want.
+By auditing its code and behavior by yourself, you will trust it.
+It is definitely an open source software, however, keep in mind that the copyright of this wallet is still owned by me.

 ## Donation